Skip to content

 If your crashes happen on a specific TV brand, I’ve written device-specific guides for Max issues on Samsung TVs and Max problems on LG TVs that go deeper into those platforms.

-#What Are the Quick Fixes for Max Crashes?
+#What Are the Fastest Fixes for Max Crashes?

 Before jumping into the heavier troubleshooting, try these quick fixes.
 They solve the problem for most people.